LGBTQ+ Health

 College in general can be a significant time to explore your values and identity.
 It is not uncommon for students to question, explore, and embrace their sexual, romantic, and gender identities as a part of that experience.

 Identifying your gender identity or sexual orientation as anything other than cisgender or heterosexual does not mean you are mentally ill or need counseling.
-Often, LGBTQIA+ individuals seek counseling due to negative external reactions from others, which contribute to marginalization and discrimination.
+Often, LGBTQ+ individuals seek counseling due to negative external reactions from others, which contribute to marginalization and discrimination.
 Sometimes these attacks become internalized and result in feelings of isolation, guilt, fear, loneliness, and anger.

 More About Counseling Services